Stroke

 If you make healthy lifestyle choices, you'll be giving your brain and your body the best chance of keeping a stroke at bay.

-A stroke center must be certified by the Joint Commission Stroke Certification Program and/or Det Norske Veritas (DNV) as an Advanced Primary Stroke Center and/or Advanced Comprehensive Stroke Center to be considered for the award.
-Those with the Advanced Comprehensive designation receive additional credit.
+To be considered, a stroke center must be certified by the Joint Commission Stroke Certification Program and/or Det Norske Veritas (DNV) as an Advanced Primary Stroke Center or Advanced Comprehensive Stroke Center.
+Centers with the Advanced Comprehensive designation receive additional credit.

-It is the only award recognizing excellence in stroke care based on robust criteria that consider patient satisfaction and clinical excellence.
-The methodology used to select MidState as one of America’s Best Stroke Centers is unique in that it evaluates Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) patient survey results along with primary research about women’s healthcare preferences.
+This award is the only one recognizing excellence in stroke care based on rigorous criteria, including patient satisfaction and clinical performance.
+Selection considers Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey results along with primary research on women’s healthcare preferences.

-Hospitals must also score in the top 80% of all hospitals in the percent of patients receiving Head CT scan results within 45 minutes, and cannot have received a rating of Worse than the National Rate for the Deaths from Serious Treatable Complications measure.
+Eligible hospitals must score in the top 80% for the percentage of patients receiving Head CT scan results within 45 minutes and cannot have a rating worse than the national rate for deaths from serious treatable complications.

-MidState Medical Center is one of 459 award recipients representing the hospitals that have met the highest standards for stroke care across the U.S.
+MidState Medical Center is one of 459 award recipients nationwide that meet the highest standards for stroke care.

 Stroke Center